Copenhagen Weather January Averages, Denmark

 Visitors will also want to stay out of the water during this time of the year as the average water temperature is only 3°C (37°F).
 This is by far too cold for anyone to try to enjoy.
 In fact, it will be several months before visitors will be able to take advantage of the region's beautiful local beaches.

-Named Hotel of the Year in 2015 by the Small Luxury Hotels of the World, visitors will not go wrong with a stay at the elegant Nimb Hotel.
-Located just a short walk from Copenhagen Central Station and within easy access to some of the main sites, this luxurious hotel offers all the features that any discerning traveler will want.
+If you're looking for an elegant hotel which provides friendly service in an ideal location, book a room at the Nimb Hotel.
+Located just a short walk from Copenhagen Central Station and situated within easy access to some of the main sites, this luxurious hotel offers all the features that any discerning traveler will want.
 With just 17 rooms including nine junior suites, each room features a spacious bathroom, luxurious bedding, and fine antiques.
-The hotel is also known for its concierge service that is second-to-none.

 Enjoy a home away from home at the luxurious Hotel Kong Arthur.
-The perfect spot for a January holiday, this hotel features a spa, cozy fireplace, three restaurants, and a complete fitness center.
+The perfect spot for a January holiday, this hotel features a spa, cozy fireplace, three restaurants, and a fully-equipped fitness center.
 The boutique hotel is located in the center of Copenhagen and within easy reach to nightlife, shopping and important sites.
 Each of the 155 rooms is uniquely decorated with no two the same.
-However, each room comes with free WiFi, a minibar and private bath.

-If you are looking for a more contemporary hotel, look no further than the Copenhagen Island Hotel.
-Whether you are traveling for business or pleasure, you will not be disappointed with amenities that include an on-site restaurant, bar with harbour views, free WiFi throughout the hotel, fitness center and bike rentals.
+Those in pursuit of a more contemporary hotel should look no further than the Copenhagen Island Hotel.
+Whether you're traveling for business or pleasure, you won't be disappointed with amenities that include an on-site restaurant, bar with harbour views, free WiFi throughout the hotel, fitness center and bike rentals.
 Additionally, most of the hotel's 326 rooms also come with waterfront views.